 You need to run a number commands, in order.
 Paste the following commands, pressing Enter after each one and waiting for it to complete:

 That’s it!
 If everything worked, you shouldn’t see any feedback; the commands will simply run.
+If the command did not work, make sure your virtual machine is named “High Sierra” exactly; if it isn’t, edit the commands above putting your machine’s name in the quotes.
 Go ahead and close the Command Prompt.
 We’re heading back to VirtualBox now.

 Re-open VirtualBox, click your Sierra machine, then click “Start.”
 Your machine will start to boot.
 You will see a lot of superfluous information as this happens—and I mean a lot—but don’t worry about it.
 It’s normal, even some of the things that look like errors.